Progress Road upgrade: Stage 4 - Wacol

 About the project

-Traffic modelling predicts that by 2031, traffic volumes will exceed the current single lane capacity between Boundary Road and the Centenary Motorway.
-This will lead to increased congestion and crash risks.
+Traffic modelling predicted that by 2031, traffic volumes would have exceeded the single lane capacity between Boundary Road and the Centenary Motorway.
+This would have resulted in increased congestion and crash risk.

-This project is the final of four stages to upgrade Progress Road between the Ipswich Motorway and Poinsettia Street, with:
+The project was the final of four stages to upgrade Progress Road, between the Ipswich Motorway and Poinsettia Street, which included:

 The project includes:

-- widening the existing road to five lanes (three lanes eastbound and two lanes westbound)
+- widening the existing road to five lanes (three lanes eastbound and two lanes westbound), increasing capacity to cater for future traffic growth in the area

 - upgrading the signalised intersection at the Komatsu access

-- replacing Bullockhead Creek culverts with a new bridge to improve flood immunity
+- replacing culverts at Bullockhead Creek with a new bridge to decrease the probability of a flood event occurring

 - installing on-road bike lanes in both directions on Progress Road

-- installing a 1.8 metre wide pedestrian path on the south side of Progress Road
+- installing a three-metre-wide shared pathway on the north side and a 1.8-metre-wide pedestrian path on the south side of Progress Road

 - installing new LED street lighting